-| A Shadow of Guilt
+| A Shadow of Guilt|

 He chose to walk home from the cemetery, vowing never to ride inside a car again.
 It was a good vow, a vow he intended to keep.
 Besides, the distance between Cheri’s new bed, and her old, was only a few short miles, and the afternoon was mild.
-He lowered his head to hide his shame, and then started off.
+He lowered his head to hide his shame and then started off.

 He knew that by walking he would delay his arrival at home, a place that had grown strange to him; a place in which every noise seemed to echo as though through vast caverns.

-Even though he was leaving his wife’s body behind and six-feet under, he was at the same time taking something else with him, something that felt as heavy as his pain and suffering, something unbearable.
+Even though he was leaving his wife’s body behind and six feet under, he was at the same time taking something else with him, something that felt as heavy as his pain and suffering, something unbearable.
 The something knew Will very well, intimately, in fact, and longed to be reunited.
-Over the past year it had lost its hold on him.
+Over the past year, it had lost its hold on him.
 Now it was back, stronger than ever, and determined to prevail.
-As the creature oozed from the ground beneath Will’s feet, it followed him; discreetly at first, dodging in-between gravestones and cypress trees, and then as Will headed out the front gates it pursued him in earnest.
+As the creature oozed from the ground beneath Will’s feet, it followed him; discreetly at first, dodging in between gravestones and cypress trees, and then as Will headed out the front gates it pursued him in earnest.

 He walked for several hours, and when he finally noticed that twilight had come and gone, he realized he was lost.
 Without even knowing it, he had walked miles past his house and out into the neighboring woods.
-He had only the vaguest recollection of the journey, but he assured himself that among the many things that no longer mattered, the concept of distance and time were nothing he cared about anymore.
+He had only the vaguest recollection of the journey, but he assured himself that among the many things that no longer mattered, the concept of distance and time was nothing he cared about anymore.